alexandre-mouysset/holbertonschool-shell/README.md

 The output should be alpha ordered, starting with aa Do not print oo
 Your script file should contain maximum 64 characters

+#!/bin/bash
+printf "%.2f" "$NUM"
+ script that prints a number with two decimal places, followed by a new line.